RussellShire/vue-calculator/README.md

 - 10x/ should evaluate to 10/ rather than stopping input at 10x
 - multiple ... possible at the moment
 - no output of what has just been calucated at the moment
+- you can currently delete the numbers off the end of an answer

 ## Recommended IDE Setup